Carrie (1976 film): Reception and legacyCarrie received widespread critical acclaim and was cited as one of the best films of the year. On Metacritic, the film has a weighted average score of 85 out of 100, based on 14 critic reviews, indicating "universal acclaim".

 Roger Ebert of the Chicago Sun-Times stated that the film was an "absolutely spellbinding horror movie", as well as an "observant human portrait", giving three and a half stars out of four.
-Pauline Kael of The New Yorker wrote that Carrie was "the best scary-funny movie since Jaws—a teasing, terrifying, lyrical shocker".
-Take One Magazine critic Susan Schenker said she was "angry at the way Carrie manipulated me to the point where my heart was thudding, and embarrassed because the film really works".
-A 1998 edition of The Movie Guide stated that Carrie was a "landmark horror film", while Stephen Farber prophetically wrote in a 1978 issue of New West Magazine, "it's a horror classic, and years from now it will still be written and argued about, and it will still be scaring the daylights out of new generations of moviegoers".
+Variety declared the film had "strong production, unusual plot twists and a fine cast."
 Quentin Tarantino placed Carrie at number eight in a list of his favorite films.
 In a 2010 interview, King replied that he thought, although dated now, Carrie was a "good movie".

 Nevertheless, the film was not without its detractors.
-Andrew Sarris of The Village Voice wrote: "There are so few incidents that two extended sequences are rendered in slow-motion as if to pad out the running time..."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and called it "a crude shocker with a little style", praising the "strong performances" but opining that the movie "falls apart" during the climax which he described as "crude and sloppy".

+De Palma's directing of the camera—in Carrie as well as his other films—is often interrogated in terms of its seeming indulgence in the male gaze.
+Scenes such as the opening, in which the camera surveys an array of naked adolescent girls, is alternately justified as representational of the film's themes of female development, or perceived as a disturbingly pornographic introduction to a story that is constructed by the male point of view.
+An awareness of De Palma's directorial portfolio and personal context encourages insight to the relationship between men in power and vulnerable women in America and particularly in Hollywood, enriching a viewer's experience of the cult classic film.

+In the 2010s, the anniversaries of the film as well as the coming-of-age relatability, especially for young women, was talked about amongst critics.
+The film is rated highly by many critics, labelling it a masterpiece.